 ‘It’s massive!’ the boy shouted as he looked down wide eyed with wonder, ‘I didn’t know fish grew that big!’ he added.

 ‘This is just a small one!’ said I and the boy’s eyes grew wider.
 We both gazed at the beautiful long bar of gold in front of us.
 It was a splendid Wildie of about 11lbs.
-A lean, mean, fighting machine and pristine in every way; my first carp in almost twenty years and a most welcome sight indeed.
+A lean, mean, fighting machine and pristine in every way; my first carp in a long time and a most welcome sight indeed.
 After removing the hook with the utmost care, I gently slipped the carp back into the lake allowing the boy one last good look before the fish disappeared into the depths with an effortless flick of its tail.
-Finally, I was Carping again and it was good to back!
+Finally, I was fishing again and it was good to back!

 Like so many of us, I have loved fishing since I was knee high to a grass hopper.
 Back in the day, well over twenty years ago, I had evolved into a ‘Serious Carp Angler’.
 Being at University at the time meant I had long holiday periods and as such this allowed me to make frequent extended fishing pilgrimages back to the lakes of my native Essex.
 To have so much time was a luxury and even though I had hardly any money (I used my student loans to buy fishing gear), a long list of text books to read and essays to write, the lure of big carp was too powerful to ignore.
 Indeed, it took precedence.

 Those were halcyon days and I met some great people on the handful of small syndicates I was fortunate to be a member of.
 A few of those anglers went on to notch up some great achievements in the fishing world.
 I managed to do OK too and ended up becoming a field-tester for Nash Tackle for a few years.
 During this time I learned a valuable lesson about fishing, that being to innovate, not imitate.
 Like many things in life however, this is much easier said than done.